keyvanakbary/learning-notes/talks/the-dos-and-donts-of-error-handling.md

 Why do we have to program differently for local programs to communicate (memory) versus distributed systems (message bus)?

-In Object-Oriented Programmin, Alan Kay said that the big idea behind Object-Oriented Programming was "messaging"
+In Object-Oriented Programming, Alan Kay said that the big idea behind Object-Oriented Programming was "messaging"

 ## Erlang